In this article, we’ll show you how to grow carrots at home. It’s not difficult, but there are a few things you should know before getting started.

 Carrots are one of the best vegetables to companion plant with.

-Some plants repel pests, while others attract them; and by pairing them up correctly, you can create a natural balance in your garden that will help keep your plants healthy.
-This method also adds to soil improvement and much more.
+Some plants repel pests, while others attract beneficial insects.
+So by pairing plants correctly, you can create a natural balance in your garden that will help keep your plants healthy.
+This method also contributes to soil improvement and much more.

 Crops that you can plant in the same bed as carrots include onions, chives, lettuce, and legumes.